Child beauty pageant: Sexualization

 In preparation for these beauty pageants, children have their appearances altered by costumes, makeup, and other products which can objectify them at a very young age.
 Certain pageants encourage contestants to emulate grown women, applying heavy makeup to create full lips, long eyelashes, and flushed cheeks, wearing high heels and revealing "evening gowns", and doing provocative dance steps, poses or facial expressions.
 These things are not only preferred but expected if a child is to win the contest.

 The children participating in beauty contests may learn that they gain attention and status when being sexualized.
 The child perceives that sexuality is not only encouraged but can be a means to an end.
-This behavior can eventually lead to premature sexual activity and can teach an unfortunate lesson that a woman's worth is determined by her status as a sex object.

 "When you have them looking older, for a lot of people that means looking sexier.
 I don't think it's a great idea for girls at that age to be focused so much on their sexuality," Syd Brown, a youth psychologist practicing in Maryland told ABC News.
 "If you're telling a 6-year-old to act like a 16-year-old, you're telling her to be seductive and to be sexy."